-As it is not possible to identify the RCNi's share of the underlying assets and liabilities in the scheme on a consistent and reasonable basis, RCNi does not recognise a pension asset or liability, or an actuarial pension reserve on the statement of financial position.
+As it is not possible to identify RCNi's share of the underlying assets and liabilities in the scheme on a consistent and reasonable basis, RCNi does not recognise a pension asset or liability, or an actuarial pension reserve on the statement of financial position.
 Contributions are charged to the statement of income and retained earnings as they become payable.

-The share of the RCN UK defined benefit pension scheme assets and liabilities that relate to the company's members of the scheme is not readily available.
-At the actuarial valuation as at 30 September 2019, the liabilities for RCN Publishing Company Limited members calculated on the discontinuance basis represented 7.5% (2021: 7.5%) of the total liabilities on the same basis.
+The share of the RCN defined benefit pension scheme assets and liabilities that relate to the company's members of the scheme is not readily available.
+At the actuarial valuation as at 30 September 2022, the liabilities for RCNi members calculated on the discontinuance basis represented 7.5% (2022: 7.5%) of the total liabilities on the same basis.